 Features & Versatility

-Our team was on the hunt for characteristics that made each shirt perfect for running, not just as a baselayer, and while we were a bit disappointed to find that not one of the nine models we tested had all these features, we still want to explain what they are and why we think they're important.
+Our team was on the hunt for characteristics that made each shirt perfect for running, not just as a base layer, and while we were a bit disappointed to find that not one of the models we tested had all these features, we still want to explain what they are and why we think they're important.

 Sun protection: When spending hours and hours outside, nothing is as important for your long-term happiness and health than sun protection.
-We awarded extra points for shirts with a built-in UPF rating.
-The two that accomplished this were the Marmot All-Around, at UPF 30, and the Arc'teryx Taema, at UPF 50+.
+We awarded extra points for built-in UPF rating, like that found in the Arc'teryx Motus.

 Thumb loops: This only applies to our winter running layers, but it's an important one!
 Both long-sleeve shirts we tested had thumb loops, but the Notch's were considerably more comfortable.

 After looking at what made a shirt running-specific, we also wanted to know what made it more versatile.
 Any time we invest money in a product, we want to get the most out of it.
-In order for any of these running shirts to also work as a more well-rounded baselayer, we looked at the features above plus a nice fit and great range of motion.
-While the Windchaser makes an excellent running shirt, its less-stretchy sleeves and torso make it difficult to use for other activities.
-The PhD Ultra Light, on the other hand, has excellent stretch and fit for any activity.
+For any of these running shirts to also work as a more well-rounded baselayer, we looked at the features above plus a nice fit and great range of motion.
+While the Airchaser makes an excellent running shirt, its less-stretchy sleeves and torso make it challenging to use for other activities.
+The Aero, on the other hand, has excellent stretch and fit for any activity.
 Similarly, both of our winter layers, the Reactor and the Notch, would be great additions for any cold-weather activity.